exercism/ballerina/exercises/practice/basics-transformation-xml/.docs/instructions.md

 ## Problem statement

-This problem is the same as problem 1.2.
-Only the input and output requirements have changed.
+Every employee of "Go Figure" receives an unlimited fuel allowance.
+Employees are required to send a record every time they fill up their vehicles.
+These records are appended to the same XML file and processed at the month's end.

+As a member of the digital operations team, your task is to read this XML file and write the results to another XML file.
+The output file should contain an entry for each employee with the following details:

 You are given two `string` arguments.

 1. Input XML file path.
 1. Output XML file path.

-Input XML file content is based on the following XML schema.
+Input XML file content will have the following XML schema.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>